 But that doesn’t mean your monthly student loans are affordable or easy to handle — even if they’re at a lower interest rate.
 If you need your student loan payments to be lower, consider these strategies.

 While the standard repayment plans for federal student loans last 10 years, you can opt for an extended repayment plan that lasts for up to 25 years.
 You’ll secure a lower monthly payment this way, although you’ll need to pay on your loans for a longer stretch of time.

 Income-driven repayment (IDR) plans let you pay a percentage of your discretionary income for up to 25 years before forgiving your remaining loan balances.
 Read about the pros and cons of IDR plans before you consider this option.

 There are myriad student loan forgiveness options, ranging from Public Service Loan Forgiveness (PSLF) to special forgiveness for teachers and members of the military.
-Read about student loan forgiveness options to see if you qualify.

 If you have excellent credit (or a cosigner with excellent credit), you may be able to refinance student loans with a private lender who can offer a lower interest rate.
 But keep in mind that you give up federal protections such as forbearance and deferment, along with access to IDR plans, if you refinance federal loans with a private lender.

 Let’s say you don’t care to lower your monthly payment but prefer to pay your student loans off as quickly as possible instead.
 Consider these tips.